 If you are in the mood for twice baked, you are half-way there.
 Bake your potatoes, like above.
 When they are done, you need to move quickly.
 Don’t cool the potatoes, just hold them in your hand with a pot holder.
 Split the potato in half and scoop out the insides with a cereal spoon.
 Leave about 1/4″ of potato in the shell so it still has some structure and doesn’t fall apart.

-I typically place a stick of butter in a bowl and then dump the scooped potato in the bowl as I go.
+I typically place a stick of butter in a bowl and then dump the scooped out potato in the bowl as I go.
 When all my potatoes are scooped, I place the shells on a cookie sheet.
 Add sour cream, salt, pepper, and more butter to the bowl and mash the part that you scooped out.
 Basically, you are making mashed potatoes.

 I use an ice cream scooper to re-fill the shells with the mashed potato mixture and then I cover each with shredded cheese.
 I typically use my hand to press the cheese into the mashed potatoes so it all stay together.